niall-m/Udemy/microservices/notes.md

   - listener can fail to process the event
   - one listener runs more quickly than another
+    - events get processed out of order
   - NATS might think a client is still alive when it is dead
   - we might receive the same event twice
-    - NB: these thing shappen with sync communication and monolith style apps too, not just async
+    - NB: these things happen with sync communication and monolith style apps too, not just async
   - solutions that will not work
     - limit to just one service
       - creates bottleneck and can still fail regardless